Are You Asking (and Answering) the Right Sales Strategy Questions?

 The Top 3 Sales Strategy Questions Leaders Must Answer

-You will know you are on the right track when your sales team believes that your go-to-market sales strategy is clear, believable and implementable for your unique situation.
+You will know you are on the right track when your sales team believes that your go-to-market sales strategy is clear, believable, and implementable enough to consistently win.

 Target buyers should also be defined in terms of the unique problems that they face that your offerings are able to solve.
 You should agree upon a clear list of buying triggers that create good opportunities for you.
 For example, do you have more success with growing companies whose resources are stretched to the limit or with more mature companies looking to mitigate risk?